Prevent Suicide Wisconsin

 Zero Suicide Training: Mental Health America of Wisconsin, with support through a grant from the Wisconsin Department of Health Services - Division of Care and Treatment Services, hosts an annual Wisconsin Zero Suicide Training (WZST) and subsequent learning community for healthcare and behavioral health systems to provide suicide safer care through quality improvement.

 To learn more about the Zero Suicide framework, click here.
-Please direct WZST related questions to Kelsey Van Hoorn, Suicide Prevention Specialist, at kelsey@mhawisconsin.org.
+Please direct WZST related questions to Kelsey Van Hoorn, Zero Suicide Coordinator, at kelsey@mhawisconsin.org.

 Clinical Suicide Care Trainings: In collaboration with the Behavioral Health Training Partnership we are pleased to offer suicide care trainings for mental health professionals and health care providers supporting individuals who may be at risk of suicide.
 These unique training opportunities are made possible through grant funding from the Department of Health Services to promote best practice and evidence-based techniques in recognizing, assessing and managing suicidal thoughts and behaviors.
 Interested participants must be practicing in Wisconsin.
 Click here to learn more and register for upcoming trainings!